Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 - Abuse and Trauma: People who have been sexually, emotionally, or physically abused have a higher risk of BPD.
 Neglect, mistreatment, or separation from a parent also raises the risk.

 - Genetics: Borderline personality disorder runs in families.
-If you have a family history of BPD, you’re more likely to develop the condition.
+You’re more likely to develop the condition if you have a family history of BPD.

 - Differences in the Brain: In people with BPD, the parts of the brain that control emotion and behavior don’t communicate properly.
 These problems affect the way the brain works.